danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 [^GNUGPL]: See https://www.gnu.org/licenses/lgpl-3.0.txt.

-[^Spender]: Foundational reading in this direction would be Dale Spender's *Man-Made Language* (1980), https://www.marxists.org/reference/subject/philosophy/works/ot/spender.htm.
+[^Spender]: Foundational reading on this issue would be Dale Spender's *Man-Made Language* (1980), https://www.marxists.org/reference/subject/philosophy/works/ot/spender.htm.

 [^Butler]: Judith Butler, *Excitable Speech: A Politics of the Performative* (London: Routledge, 1997).

-[^Cox]: See also Geoff Cox & Alex McLean, *Speaking Code: Coding as Aesthetic and Political Expression* (Cambridge, Mass.: MIT Press, 2013).
+[^Cox]: See also Geoff Cox & Alex McLean, *Speaking Code: Coding as Aesthetic and Political Expression* (Cambridge, MA: MIT Press, 2013).

-[^Hoggart]: Richard Hoggart, *The Uses of Literacy: Aspects of Working Class Life* (London: Penguin, 2009 [1957]).
+[^Hoggart]: Richard Hoggart, *The Uses of Literacy: Aspects of Working Class Life* [1957] (London: Penguin, 2009).

-[^Ong]: Walter J. Ong, *Orality and Literacy: The Technologizing of the Word* (London: Routledge, 2002 [1982]).
+[^Ong]: Walter J. Ong, *Orality and Literacy: The Technologizing of the Word* [1982] (London: Routledge, 2002).

 [^harwood]: See Harwood's "Class Library", in Fuller ed., *Software Studies*, 37-39.

 [^Vee3]: Vee, *Coding Literacy*.

-[^Kelty]: This point is largely derived from Christopher Kelty's *Two Bits: the Cultural Significance of Free Software* (Durham: Duke University Press, 2008), which uses the phrase "running code" to describe the relationship between "argument-by-technology and argument-by-talk" (58).
-Clearly programmers are able to make arguments as people can in other rhetorical forms, see Kevin Brock, *Rhetorical Code Studies: Discovering Arguments in and around Code* (Ann Arbor, Michigan: University of Michigan Press, 2019).
+[^Kelty]: This point is largely derived from Kelty's *Two Bits*, which uses the phrase "running code" to describe the relationship between "argument-by-technology and argument-by-talk.
+See Christopher Kelty *Two Bits: the Cultural Significance of Free Software* (Durham: Duke University Press, 2008), 58.
+Clearly programmers are able to make arguments as people can in other rhetorical forms, see Kevin Brock, *Rhetorical Code Studies: Discovering Arguments in and around Code* (Ann Arbor, MN: University of Michigan Press, 2019).

-[^readme]: The readme file is structured in a Markdown format with the file extension as ".md".
+[^readme]: The readme file is structured in a markdown format with the file extension as ".md".
 It is a lightweight markup language supporting simple text formatting with special syntax.
 Files with this extension can be processed by GitLab and display in a more readable form visually on the web.
-For more about the syntax of writing the Markdown, see: https://docs.gitlab.com/ee/user/markdown.html.
+For more about the syntax of writing in markdown, see: https://docs.gitlab.com/ee/user/markdown.html.

-[^runme]: To run the JavaScript via GitLab on a web browser, we need to do some configuration in the repository before uploading any source code.
-A new file (.gitlab-ci.yml) is created in the root of the project repository, containing a set of jobs and their specifications that are set to run on GitLab.
-We can follow the GitLab page's guidelines (in terms of the code in the yml file as well as the use of repository as a website) here, https://gitlab.com/pages/plain-html/-/blob/master/README.md.
+[^runme]: To run the JavaScript via GitLab on a web browser, you need to do some configuration in the repository before uploading any source code.
+A new file (.gitlab-ci.yml) is created in the root of the project repository, containing a set of jobs and their specifications that are required to run on GitLab.
+You can follow GitLab's guidelines (in terms of the code in the yml file as well as the use of repository as a website) here, https://gitlab.com/pages/plain-html/-/blob/master/README.md.

 [^p5Community]: See https://github.com/processing/p5.js/wiki.

 [^chun]: Chun politicizes the concept of software, and, in particular, she traces the history of automatic programming, the rise of the binary distinction between hard and software, as well as the erasure of gazes.
-See Chun, Wendy Hui Kyong., “On Software, or the Persistence of Visual Knowledge.” *Grey Room 18* (January 2005): 26–51. https://doi.org/10.1162/1526381043320741.
+See Wendy Hui Kyong Chun, “On Software, or the Persistence of Visual Knowledge,” *Grey Room* 18 (January 2005): 26–51. https://doi.org/10.1162/1526381043320741.

 [^library]: A library is a collection of resource in the form of code containing programming functions and their details.
 Those functions can be used to develop software programs and applications.

 [^webeditor]: Processing Foundation has announced the official release of the p5.js Web Editor in 2018, which is an online platform for learning and running code, and it is easy to get started with no additional installation of software.
 See https://medium.com/processing-foundation/hello-p5-js-web-editor-b90b902b74cf.

-[^term]: Many software communities have decided to stop using it, such as Django and Python, and have replaced with alternative terms such as "main" as in the case of Github.
-See, https://tools.ietf.org/id/draft-knodel-terminology-00.html#rfc.section.1.1 and Eglash, Ron.
-"Broken Metaphor: The Master-Slave Analogy in Technical Literature." *Technology and Culture* 48, no.2 (2007): 360–69. https://doi.org/10.1353/tech.2007.0066.
+[^term]: Many software communities have decided to stop using "master-slave," such as Django and Python, and have replaced with alternative terms.
+See, https://tools.ietf.org/id/draft-knodel-terminology-00.html#rfc.section.1.1 and Ron Eglash, "Broken Metaphor: The Master-Slave Analogy in Technical Literature," *Technology and Culture* 48, no.2 (2007): 360–69. https://doi.org/10.1353/tech.2007.0066.

 [^class]: See, https://p5js.org/reference/#/p5/class.